Statistical Modeling and Computation for Educational Scientists

 While the content is not overly mathematical in nature, the reader will need a solid understanding of the principles in algebra for maximum benefit.
 The burden of calculation that typically accompanied statistical work in previous generations is now primarily carried out in a scientific computing environment.
 As Thisted & Velleman (1992) point out, “computational advances have changed the face of statistical practice by transforming what we do and by challenging how we think about scientific problems.”
 To support and help facilitate the use of scientific computing, examples using the R computer language will be used throughout this work.

-The organization of content is consistent with the sequence this content is taught in EPsy 8251 and EPsy 8252, two applied statistics courses that form the foundational sequence for many graduate students in the educational and social sciences at the University of Minnesota.
-These courses require that students have taken a previous statistics course at either the undergraduate or graduate level.
+The organization of content is consistent with the sequence this content is taught in EPsy 8251, the first of two applied statistics courses that form the foundational sequence for many graduate students in the educational and social sciences at the University of Minnesota.
+This course require that students have taken a previous statistics course at either the undergraduate or graduate level.
 Because of that, many introductory ideas are assumed.

 Resources